 (1) In this section —

-“court” includes a tribunal, authority or person having power to require the production of documents or the answering of questions;
+court includes a tribunal, authority or person having power to require the production of documents or the answering of questions;

-“produce” includes permit access to.
+produce includes permit access to.

 (2) This section applies to information if, in circumstances referred to in section 152(4), it is disclosed to an authority or person for use in connection with the performance of a function of the authority or person under a written law.